-This leads to various behavioral problems that people find difficult to correct afterwards.
+This leads to various behavioral problems that people find difficult to correct afterward.

 But it is easier to deal with them before they are even formed.

-Before having a dog prepare a safe space for him, his own little area.
+Before having a dog prepare a safe space for him, his little area.

 The best thing to do is to have a crate and train the puppy from day one.